Skip to content

 Contract Breakdown:

-• id / name: Distinct identity of the plugin isolated within the core registry.
+• createExtension(id, version): Distinct identity root for the plugin isolated within the core registry.

-• permissions: A mandatory security assertion.
-You must explicitly declare accessible built-in tools; illicit boundary traversing via invokeTool will trigger a fatal system exception.
+• .allowTool(...): Mandatory built-in tool allowlist; illicit boundary traversing via invokeTool will trigger an exception.

-• contributes.domains: Projects new MCP tools into the user-facing RPC gateway.
+• .tool(...): Projects new MCP tools into the user-facing RPC gateway.

 • invokeTool: Invokes internal atomic actions strictly within the verified ctx sandbox context.